-MAC Address The default MAC address is set to the physical MAC address of the Clone: router.
+MAC Address The default MAC address is set to the Internet port's physical interface

+Clone: MAC address on the router.
 You can use the drop-down menu to replace the Internet port's MAC address with the MAC address of a connected client.